KevinPXu/my-class-repo/04-Web-APIs/activities/27-Evr_Git-Guide/README.md

 For more information, review the [Full-Stack Blog guide on getting started with Git](https://coding-boot-camp.github.io/full-stack/git/getting-started-with-git).

-## Configure Local Git Default Branch to main
+## Configure Local Git Default Branch to ma
 First we need to set the local Git default branch to `main`.

 Historically, the most common name for the main body of a codebase has been `master`.
 However, `main` has been gaining in popularity.
 In fact, GitHub now uses `main` as the default name for its repositories&mdash;as do the projects in this course.